-The writing is flowing, the other information about the topic is readily available; there are 37 quotes by famous people about the topic, 45 pictures that will enhance the words, not to mention the 17 videos underscoring the original idea, plus 26 other aspects of the topic that might have applied.
+The writing is flowing; there are 37 quotes by famous people about the topic, 45 pictures that will enhance the words, not to mention the 17 videos underscoring the original idea, plus 26 other aspects of the topic that might have applied.

 Know Where You are Going in Your Writing

 Think about an outline as your writing GPS.